bad-code-wow/coolPlatUno/README.md

 HOW TO SETUP (people this is important)
 step 1:
-download repository (idk how probs a download button)
+download repository (green "code" button then download zip)
 step 2:
 if you get a zip file unzip it
 step 3: